robert/robert.github.com/_posts/2019-01-09-how-to-write-an-afl-wrapper-for-any-language.md

   -- /path/to/ruby harness.rb
 ```

 The project of writing our afl wrapper will be composed of two tasks.
 The first will be to implement the `afl_init` function spiked in the pseudo-code above.
-This function will need to mimic the way in which afl's `__AFL_INIT` function handles C/C++ programs:
+This function will need to mimic the functionality of afl's `__AFL_INIT`:

 * Initialize the shared memory segment that our program will share with afl
 * Loop forever, forking off child processes that run test cases by executing the rest of the fuzz harness
 * Report the exit statuses of these child processes to the forkserver

-Our `afl_init` will look something like the following pseudo-code:
+This function will therefore look something like the following pseudo-code:

 ```
 def afl_init()